Programs

 • Weeks 1:

 • Days 4&5: These classes will look more closely at the development of law through precedent.
 The materials will explore how caselaw develops over time and assess the methods for interpreting precedent.
-The materials will survey common law development across fields including business law, constitutional law, criminal law, and international law.
+The materials will survey common law development across fields, including business law, constitutional law, criminal law, and international law.

 • Week 2

-• Day 1: This class will introduce students to concepts of natural law, formalism, and legal realism and explore how those concepts interact with methods and tools of statutory interpretation and the development of precedent in common law systems.
+• Day 1: This class will introduce participants to concepts of natural law, formalism, and legal realism and explore how those concepts interact with methods and tools of statutory interpretation and the development of precedent in common law systems.
 They will also explore the possibility of norms and customs substituting for formal law.

 • Day 4: This class will explore the many critiques of law and economics, including recent developments in Law and Psychology, Behavioural Law and Economics, and Critical Race Theory.